RobWar-code/AICode/README.md

 Once completed, processing is halted and the corresponding message is displayed on the user interface.

+##### Restore Rule Seed

+A facility is provided that allows for the selection of previously saved rule seed to be loaded back into memory for re-use during the breed and run cycles.

 ## Test Scripts

 For isolated function testing the test scripts are in the src/tests folder